Swanson-Hysell-Group/fieldmove-notes-merger/README.md

 # Fieldmove note summary code

-This repository contains a Python 3 script **fieldmove_notes_merger.py** that merges and sorts the image, plane, note and line .csv files created by the iOS app Fieldmove Clino, discards unnecessary fields, then outputs the result to a presentable LaTeX document that includes thumbnails of the .
+This repository contains a Python 3 script **fieldmove_notes_merger.py** that merges and sorts the image, plane, note and line .csv files created by the iOS app Fieldmove Clino, discards unnecessary fields, then outputs the result to a presentable LaTeX document that includes thumbnails of the photos.

 Requirements:
 * Python 3 and standard scientific Python modules